-Jarontiques was birthed out of a booth at the Brooklyn Flea, where Jaron Cupak began selling his wares in 2008.
+Jarontiques was conceived at the Brooklyn Flea, where Jaron Cupak began selling his wares in 2008.
 Over the next few years, the business evolved, and Jaron expanded his reach by exhibiting his merchandise at the Stella Pier Shows (both Modern and Americana) and setting up a permanent space within a prestigious art and antiques gallery in Stamford, Connecticut.

 Eventually, Jaron gave up his career to follow his dream of restoring and selling vintage full-time, brought his wife, Sharan, on board, and started Jarontiques – the physical store in 2011 on Atlantic Avenue in Brooklyn Heights.